...

 Does your design include tight tolerances or complex internal features?
 The answer to this question will help you choose the correct plastic prototyping technique.
 Some manufacturing options are limited when it comes to the geometry of designs.
 Some of them may require high-level design for manufacturing (DFM) optimization before they can be economical or cost-effective.
 Technologies that can effectively comply with the intended geometry of your plastic part are the best choices.

 How quickly you need the prototype will also affect your choice of technique.
-Some prototyping methods use sophisticated tooling coupled with automation to create prototypes within 24 hours.
-However, tooling and setups for some methods could push lead times up to weeks.
+CNC machining use sophisticated tooling coupled with automation to create prototypes within 24 hours.
+However, tooling and setups for injection molding could push lead times up to weeks.
 If you need testing done very quickly, you should choose methods that produce parts rapidly.

 Refer to the accompanying table for a comparison of common plastics and their suitability with different prototyping techniques.